brianshumate/katacoda-scenarios/docker-example/step1.md

 > Click on the command (`⮐`) will automatically copy it into the terminal and execute it.

-The first step in this lab is to use `terraform` to start the containers.
-This is done with 3 terraform commands to accomplish the following tasks:
+The first step in this lab is to use Terraform to start the containers.

+This is done with 3 `terraform` commands, which accomplish the following tasks:

 1. Initialize configuration
 2. Define plan
 3. Apply plan

+Once the plan is complete, the infrastructure will be fully configured and ready to go.

 Begin by changing into the `vtl` project directory.